How to Detox Your Liver

 - Pau D’Arco: Pau D’Arco has the power to naturally reduce pain.

 Together, these herbs have a synergistic effect and function as a potent and effective liver detoxification formula.
+This is one of the most potent and effective formulas in our Detox Collection.
 All of the herbs used in our formula are either biodynamic, organic, or wildcrafted, and are always sustainably sourced.
 When it comes to choosing herbal medicines for detoxification, or for any purpose really, you want to be sure that the herbs do not contain pesticides or other toxins that will actually add to the body’s toxic load.
 We pride ourselves on using only the purest ingredients, and formulating the most potent herbal blends possible with our team of experienced herbalists.

 Up to two servings can be taken safely each day.
 Simply dilute ½-1 full dropper in a small amount of water and take on an empty stomach.
 This formula is best supported by a healthy diet and lifestyle, and by avoiding foods, habits, and environments that increase the amount of toxicity in the body.
 For the best results, be sure to combine it with the other tips mentioned in this article.